astromechza/surehub-prob-exporter/README.md

 # surehub-prob-exporter

-A prometheus exporter for data from the Surepet surehub.io API
+A prometheus exporter for data from the Surepet surehub.io API.